 - Medicare prescription drug benefit is very important for individuals who have or may get conditions they may require prescription drugs for an extended period of time.

 Furthermore, individuals eligible can begin benefiting from all parts of Medicare when they choose to do so with the knowledge that has been provided here.

 When deciding where to start for Medicare individuals should start researching or reading articles like these in their early 60s so that they are fully educated before they turn 65 in order for them to not run into any future problems when they become eligible for Medicare.

 They should first understand the initial enrollment period which begins 3 months before they turn 65 and ends 3 months after an individual turns 65.
 Next, it would be very beneficial to start visiting a current doctor to see if they have a condition or are likely to have conditions so they can truly know which plans they should utilize.

 Another great thing to remember when deciding where to start for Medicare is to watch out for Medicare Advantage plans.
 Medicare Advantage plans are great because an individual can receive all of the Medicare benefits in one big plan.
 They are great but individuals must remember that there are limits to these plans since they are offered by health care providers rather than the United States Government.
-This can cause problems as individuals must only use their plan in certain areas or at a certain hospital which can limit some especially if they plan on moving in the future.
+This can cause problems as individuals must only use their plan in certain areas or at certain hospitals which can limit their care, especially if they are planning on moving in the future.
 These are some very important things to remember and a lot of information has been shared in this article so individuals should make sure they re-read this article and or do further research on Medicare.